ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 #### Copy and delete lines

 * `yy`: copies line where cursor is or those that are selected via visual mode.
-Paste works with p as above.
+Paste works with `p` as above.
 * `dd`: deletes line where cursor is or those that are selected via visual mode.

-#### Splitting windows and opening multiple files
+#### File browser built into vim: `NERDtree`

+NERDtree provides file browser functionality for Vim.
+To enable it, the NERDtree plugin needs to be installed.
+It is included in account configuration with `Install_Nvim-R_Tmux`.
+To use NERDtree, open a file with vim/nvim and then type in normal mode `zz`.
+The same command closes NERDtree.
+The basic NERDtree usage is explained [here](https://github.com/tgirke/Nvim-R_Tmux#33-basic-nerdtree-usage).

 #### Useful resources for learning vim/nvim